5 Reasons To Choose WAV Over MP3 and WMA

 Seamless Loop

-Using the MP3 to create a seamless loop is not possible whereas with WAV you can create a seamless loop and play sound without any pause or sound gap.
+Using the MP3 to create a seamless loop is impossible, whereas, with WAV, you can create a seamless loop and play sound without any pause or sound gap.
 Also, using a WMA file in such cases is not a good idea.
-So, if you are working on a new music project and want to create a sound file with minimum loss of sound, the WAV is your best shot.
+So, if you are working on a new music project and want to create a sound file with minimal sound loss, WAV is your best option.

 Sound Mastering

-While mastering the sound, using the MP3 with mid-side processing is of no use, if you are enhancing the side sounds.
-Those sounds are chopped off or compressed in an MP3 and WMA, they are replaced by digital bits to fill the gaps.
+While mastering the sound, using the MP3 with mid-side processing is useless if you are enhancing the side sounds.
+MP3 and WMA formats chop off or compress those sounds, replacing them with digital bits to fill the gaps.
 This would never give you a good sound.

-But if you look at the same procedure with the WAV file, they will give you amazing results as they are lossless.
-They give an excellent result while mastering or using a midi processor.
+But if you look at the same procedure with the WAV file, it will give you amazing results as it is lossless.
+It gives an excellent result while mastering or using a midi processor.

 Encoding

-There are a number of advantages of the WAV file if we compare its application with respect to the WMA and MP3 files.
-However, there is this peculiar difference of encoding among them.
-This is the basis of all the differences in a way among the three formats.
+If we compare the WAV file’s application to the WMA and MP3 files, it has a number of advantages.
+However, there is a peculiar difference in encoding between them.
+This is the basis of all the differences among the three formats.

-The MP3 contains bits of digital noise and compressed sound files.
+MP3 contains bits of digital noise and compressed sound files.
 The WMA file contains compressed sound files like MP3.
-While the WAV file contains data encoded with LPCMADPCM.
-This can even contain MP3 encoded data.
+The WAV file contains data encoded with LPCM and ADPCM.
+It can even contain MP3-encoded data.

 This is evidence of the high-quality sound delivered by the WAV file format.